 In order to receive services and accommodations, it is necessary that you provide the College with documentation attesting to the specific nature of your disability, and specifying any limitations and special accommodations required.
-This documentation and a consent form must be on file with the Director of Disability Services before you begin classes at Elmira College.
+This documentation and a consent form must be on file with the Learning and Disability Specialist before you begin classes at Elmira College.